What is the goal of the WGS project?

-Since it began, the WGS project has tripled in size and now will perform whole-genome sequencing on nearly 62,000 participants from over 30 studies.
+The WGS project has performed whole-genome sequencing over 90,000 participants from over 30 studies.
 Many of these participants are from the following NHLBI-funded studies:

 - Atherosclerosis Risk in Communities (ARIC)